wutsungyu/Dynamic-Supply-Chain-Model-Nonlinear-cost-models/Dynamic Supply Chain Model Nonlinear cost models intro.md

 In the supply chain, there are often the following costs

-1.material costs ，
+1.material costs \
-2.transportation costs from suppliers to facilities， 3.material inventory costs，
+2.transportation costs from suppliers to facilities\
+3.material inventory costs，
 4.inventory costs of products in facilities， 5.transportation costs from facilities to warehouses，